Supporting Positive Behavior in Children and Teens with Down Syndrome: The respond but don’t react method with Dr. David Stein

 Objectives

-• Participants will understand the basic brain profile in DS, in relation to behavior specifically.
+• Participants will understand the basic brain profile in DS, specifically about behavior.

 • Participants will learn behavior principles and strategies that are effective in DS.